QuantumMeasurementLab/NPyT/README.md

 NPyT is a toolbox in Python for selecting the optimal NPT criterion by determining the level of confidence of criteria within the Shchukin and Vogel hierarchy [[Phys.
 Rev. Lett.
 95, 230502 (2005)]](https://doi.org/10.1103/PhysRevLett.95.230502).

-NPyT is developed by Lydia A. Kanari-Naish in the Quantum Measurement Lab, Imperial College London, [[qmeas.net]](https://www.qmeas.net).
+NPyT is developed by Lydia A. Kanari-Naish building on project discussions with Jack Clarke, Sofia Qvarfort, and Michael R. Vanner.

 ## Step 1